KJLankinen/cubble/README.md

 ## Dependencies
 - Linux environment
-- GPU with compute capability 7.x or higher (e.g. Volta V100)
+- GPU with compute capability 7.x or higher (e.g. Volta V100)[^1]
-- Cuda 10.1.243 or higher
+- Cuda 10.1.243 or higher[^2]
-- gcc 6.5.0 or higher
+- gcc 6.5.0 or higher[^2]

-- The contents of the incl directory
+[^1]: This is a hard limit, as the program uses operations that are not available on older devices.
+[^2]: Older versions may or may not work, so this is not a hard limit.
+Most of the development and testing has been done with these versions.

 ## Building the program
 The program can be built with the accompanying makefile.